CEN3031-Group10c/HumbleHapnings/README.md

 This project does not have a mongoDB connection setup.
 For:
 - local development: create a config file (make sure to name it config.js) in the config folder, which exports your db.uri connection.
 An example is provided, config/config.example.js.
 This file will be ignored by git so your db credentials will be kept safe when the app is deployed.
 - production: Since the config file is not pushed when you deploy your app, you must specifiy your db uri in heorku.
 Set the uri in heroku as specified in [this](https://devcenter.heroku.com/articles/config-vars) resource.
 Make sure you name the environement variable "DB_URI".
+This project does not have a mongoDB connection setup.
+To set this up first uncomment the code at the top of server.js and then create a config file which exports your db.uri connection.
+To connect to the database on deployment DO NOT COMMIT YOUR CONFIG FILE TO YOUR REPO!!!
+Instead set the uri in heroku as specified in [this](https://devcenter.heroku.com/articles/config-vars) resource

 ## Getting Started
 This repository aims to assist you in beginning work on a MERN stack application with a solid file structure as a foundation.
 To get started make a copy of this template repo for your project teams.